 The Area Agency on Aging Survey was first noticed and printed in the 50 Plus News Magazine, available in both online and printed formats.
 50 Plus News has a distribution of 40,000 in Milwaukee County.
 5500 printed copies of the survey, along with pre-paid envelopes were mailed to a randomly selected selection of Aging Division participants.
-Another 2200 copies including Spanish and Hmong language versions, were hand distributed to senior residential complexes, meal sites, and other outreach venues.
+Another 2200 copies were hand distributed to senior residential complexes, meal sites, and other outreach venues.
 Finally, the survey was posted on the Division on Aging's webpage along with an online response form and posted on the Division's Facebook page.